afraenkel/DSC180A-DS-Methodology/assignments/assignment-project-proposal.md

   tool?
 If your project *analyzes* data, what ways do you plan on communicating the analysis?
 If your project *generates* data, you still need an analysis of the generated data it produces!
-* For the proposed schedule, look to the domain schedule as a guide.
+* For the proposed schedule, look to the domain schedule (result replication) as a guide.

 ## Elevator Pitch (Due Wed Mar 11)